Jellyfish Chips: A Delicious Oxymoron

 Part of what may make the jellyfish so appealing, he thinks, is their unique texture.

 “When we eat, we need to be stimulated in many ways with our senses.
 And one of the sense we like to be stimulated is our touch sensation in our mouth,” he says.
-“If we eat a potato chip we need it to be crispy and not soft, even though the taste … is the same, but just the fact that it’s soft means that its not appealing to us.”
+“If we eat a potato chip we need it to be crispy and not soft, even though the taste … is the same, but just the fact that it’s soft means that it’s not appealing to us.”

 After the initial crunch, says Clausen, the jellyfish disintegrate, leaving just a hint of the sea in the mouth.